 - Providing multiple ways for learners to access key information.

 - Including key information such as assignment due dates, contact information, placement materials, etc. in a few different locations will support students finding the content easily and referring to it often.
 For example, assignment outlines and rubrics can be posted in the week in which they are issued and/or due, as well as in a separate content folder.

-- Matching the learning plan to the eLearn content headings and grade book.
+- Matching the learning plan to the online course content headings.

-- Having the learning plan match the content section in eLearn, as well as the grade book, allows learners to more easily and quickly reference course materials and assessment information.
-For example, if the learning plan is divided by week and/or date, the content headings in eLearn should also be divided by week and/or date.
+- Having the learning plan match the content section in the online course, as well as any other sections that offer course dates, allows learners to more easily and quickly reference course materials and assessment information.
+For example, if the learning plan is divided by week and/or date, the content headings in the online course should also be divided by week and/or date.
 If the learning plan is divided by module, the online content should match.
-In addition, ensure the assessment titles are the same on the learning plan, gradebook and assignment outlines.

 - Reflecting on past deliveries of the course, or past course layouts.

-- Often courses go through revisions as sections are taught.
-Reflecting on deliveries through a UDL lens can lead to improvements in course layout.
+- Reflecting on deliveries through a UDL lens can lead to improvements in course layout.
 For example, if students had difficulty finding specific content, this would be good information to duplicate elsewhere in the course.
 Or, if learners missed a particular assessment, organizing the layout to draw more attention to assessment information would be beneficial.

-In addition, while there is not a single course content layout that is ideal, the following format is one that a number of faculty have found beneficial (subheadings are identified in bold text):
+While there is not one course layout that is ideal for all courses, the following format is one that a number of educators have found beneficial (subheadings are identified in bold text).

 This folder may contain:

-- Getting Started which can include your course navigation instructions
+- Getting Started which can include course navigation instructions

 - Course Requirements

 - See the UDL Implementation landing page for more information regarding a UDL Statement for courses.

 Ideally, the folders in course content will be identified as they are on the learning plan.